mitmedialab/science/_includes/lego-underwater-robots.md

 {::options parse_block_html="true" /}
 <section>
 <div class="text-container">
-<h3 class="show">LEGO Underwater Robots</h3>
+<h3>LEGO Underwater Robots</h3>
-<p class="show">The LEGO Underwater Robot project combines LEGO, robotics, and seawater into a playground of project-based
+<p>The LEGO Underwater Robot project combines LEGO, robotics, and seawater into a playground of project-based
 learning and citizen science for budding engineers and explorers.
 As part of this outreach program, our team is developing a prototype of a buildable LEGO marine exploration vehicle kit—addressing some of the design challenges of building for the underwater context.</p>